Megan Leavey (film): Cast

 The real Megan Leavey is credited in the role of Female Drill Instructor #3, while Rex is portrayed by Varco, in an uncredited role.

 Production

 On August 7, 2015, it was announced that Gabriela Cowperthwaite would be directing a film about Megan Leavey, to be portrayed by actress Kate Mara, and her military combat dog Rex.
 The script was written by Pamela Gray, with the help of Annie Mumolo, Tim Lovestedt, and Jordan Roberts.
 LD Entertainment would produce the film.

-Principal photography on the film began on October 12, 2015 in Charleston, South Carolina, including scenes filmed at The Citadel, with other scenes filmed in Georgia and New York City, with extensive desert and combat scenes shot in Spain.
+Principal photography on the film began on October 12, 2015, in Charleston, South Carolina, including scenes filmed at The Citadel, with other scenes filmed in Georgia and New York City, with extensive desert and combat scenes shot in Spain.

 Release

 In January 2017, Bleecker Street acquired distribution rights to the film and set it for release on June 9, 2017.

+Home media

 The film was released on DVD and Blu-ray on September 5, 2017, from Universal Studios Home Entertainment.
 In the UK and Australia the film was released on DVD as Rex.